 Just as in any negligence case, a nursing home has the right to plead defenses on its behalf.
 Examples include:

-- Medical malpractice: If a medical professional commits a negligent act on behalf of the nursing home, the nursing home defends themselves based on their lack of control or responsibility.
-A doctor or nurse’s medical malpractice carrier should defend them.
+• Medical malpractice: If a medical professional commits a negligent act on behalf of the facility, it defends itself based on its lack of control or responsibility.
+A doctor or nurse's medical malpractice carrier should defend them.

 Our personal injury attorneys at Dolman Law Group have managed complex defense strategies by preparing our cases long before we enter a courtroom.
 We document and review the relevant evidence and work with respected experts.
 We then develop strategies to produce the best possible outcomes for our injured clients.